ndeloof/lancelot-legacy/README.md

 Lancelot uses [docker/docker/client](https://github.com/docker/docker/tree/master/client) to access the actual docker daemon.

+Golang having no correct way to do this job (sic) dependencies are managed using [vndr](https://github.com/LK4D4/vndr).
+`vendor` directory is committed in repo anyway to make it easier checkout the code and quickly get it to run.

 ## Why this name
 [Sir _Lancelot du Lac_](https://en.wikipedia.org/wiki/Lancelot) from Arthurian legend is both a great persona for armored security and an aquatic references required for anything related to Docker, isn't it ?